 Kevin Dasch has 20 years of experience in tech companies in software, social media and gaming.
 With his leadership, both Mass Relevance (before merging with Spredfast) and IMVU grew to over 100 employees and tens of millions in revenue.
 Prior to moving into the startup world, Kevin ran the corporate strategy group at Dell Inc. Kevin holds a BA in History from Princeton University and an MBA in Finance and Accounting from The McCombs School of Business at The University of Texas at Austin.
 Kevin is an avid reader of American history, a fan of the Texas Longhorns, and a very amateur golfer.

 Andrew Nealon has been managing technology development in New York City for over a decade.
 Before Joyance, he was the principal of operations for the New York development firm Insert Culture, which he founded to serve band’s growing API and data development needs.
 He and his wife split time between Brooklyn and a 120-year-old farm in the Hudson Valley.
 He holds an MS in Media Management and Theory from the New School, and a BA in Speech and Rhetoric from Oregon State University.

-Prior to Social Starts, Jon spent 7 years with the Advisory Board Company in internal strategy, operating, and consulting capacities.
-At the Advisory Board and Education Advisory Board, Jon guided teams on new product launches, proforma analysis, staffing optimization, market research and segmentation, and platform strategies in the healthcare provider and edtech realms while also working in operating capacities for the full suite of products offered.
+Prior to Joyance Partners, Jon spent 7 years with the Advisory Board Company in internal strategy, operating, and consulting capacities.
+At the Advisory Board, Jon guided teams on new product launches, proforma analysis, staffing optimization, market research and segmentation, and platform strategies in the healthcare provider and edtech realms while also working in operating capacities for the full suite of products offered.
 Jon holds a BSE in Operations Research and Financial Engineering from Princeton University and an MBA from the McCombs School of Business at the University of Texas at Austin.
 He is also a Principal for Social Starts.